Configuration Guide

 - query_by_pattern

-Each assistant has:
+Each agent file has:

 -